lokesh-balla/GoVersionManager/README.md

 ## Usage

-To check how to use gvm you can follow the below doc
+To check how to use gvm you can check the help command
-* [gvm](docs/gvm.md)	 - A golang version manager

-or check the help command

 ```bash
 gvm --help